Scaled Composites Stratolaunch: Post-ownership changes

-By early 2020, Stratolaunch was developing the Talon-A reusable, rocket-powered, hypersonic flight vehicle (the Vulcan Aerospace Hyper-A concept in 2018), intended to reach Mach 5-7 after launch.
+By early 2020, Stratolaunch was developing the Talon-A reusable, rocket-powered, hypersonic flight vehicle (the Vulcan Aerospace Hyper-A concept in 2018), intended to reach Mach 5–7 after launch.
 Single Talon-A launch flights were planned for 2022, with an ambitious target to carry up to three hypersonic vehicles at once the following year.
 Larger concept vehicles, the Talon-Z and Black Ice, could carry cargo or people to orbit.

 The Stratolaunch made its second flight on April 29, 2021.
-Its third flight took place on January 16, 2022, from Mojave Air and Space Port; the flight lasted 4 hours 23 minutes and reached altitude of over 7,160 m and top speed of 330 km/h.
+Its third flight took place on January 16, 2022, from Mojave Air and Space Port; the flight lasted 4 hours 23 minutes and reached altitude of 7,160 m and a top speed of 330 km/h.
 It made its fourth flight on February 24, 2022.

 On October 28, 2022, flight eight was the first captive carry flight with the Talon-A separation test vehicle, TA-0.

-On January 13, 2023, flight nine achieved a record duration of over six hours.
+On January 13, 2023, flight nine achieved the longest duration yet, over six hours.
 Data on aerodynamic loads and interactions between the two vehicles were collected during this test.
 By April 1 2023, flight ten marked the start of routine operations.

 On March 5, 2024, the Stratolaunch released the Talon-A hypersonic vehicle at an altitude of about 35,000 ft.